-The sweet-tart flavor and slightly gooey filling, which is balanced by a crisp crust, make these bars a must when rhubarb is in season!
+Sweet-tart flavor, gooey filling, and a crisp crust make these bars a must when rhubarb is in season!

-I am not sure how many people would offer up rhubarb bars when asked their favorite dessert, perhaps favoring something including the words chocolate or ice cream.
-The first time I made these, my husband, who did not grow up eating rhubarb, only ate one because he thought he should, kindly acknowledging my effort.
+I’m not sure how many people would list rhubarb bars as their favorite dessert, perhaps favoring something featuring chocolate or ice cream.
+The first time I made this recipe many years ago, my husbandโwho did not grow up eating rhubarbโonly took one to be polite, kindly acknowledging my effort. ย

 I remember well the look on his face as he took his first bite.
-He sort of went slack-jawed and uttered a simple, “These are amazing.”
+He went slack-jawed and uttered a simple, “These are amazing.”
 My kids love them too.

-Over time, I have made tweaks to the recipe, adding ground ginger to enhance the flavor and slivered almonds for crunch.
-For the crust, I often use coconut oil instead of butter, which creates a crisp, delicious base that is a perfect contrast to the slightly gooey top.
-You may use butter, if you prefer.
+Over time, I have tweaked the recipe, adding ground ginger to enhance the flavor and slivered almonds for crunch.
+For the crust, I often use coconut oil instead of butter, which creates a crisp base that contrasts the slightly gooey filling.
+Coconut’s subtle flavor also complements rhubarb quite nicely.
+You may certainly use butter if you prefer.

-To boost the coconut flavor, I usually add some shredded coconut.
-But never fear, if you are not a coconut fan, this may be omitted.
+To boost the coconut flavor, I usually add some shredded coconut to the mix.
+But never fear, if you are not a coconut fan, it may be omitted entirely.

 Rhubarb Bars